bpbull/recommendation_system/README.md

 ## Collaberative Filtering (CF) with SVDpp

 The first recommendation technique utilized in this project was collaborative filtering with SVDpp.
 This recommednation method essentially predicts a user's rating for every movie in the dataset based on their existing rating similarity to other users.
 It is sometimes refered to as a user-user recomendation system.
 The system takes in a new users ratings of 4 movies then returns a list of movies that the model predicts the user would rate highly.
-This technique performed poorly due to its tendency to predict that any user will rate certain movies highly - those that have a high number of ratings and high ratings.
+This technique performed poorly due to its tendency to predict that any user will rate certain movies highly - those that have a high number of high ratings.
 ![ratings:movie](https://github.com/bpbull/recommendation_system/blob/brendan-wip/images/ratings:movie.png)
 To combat this, we took a random sample of the top 30 movies the system would recommend so that it wasn't always recommending the same top 5.
 To further improve our recommendations, we decided to utilize a content based recommendation system, as this will recommend movies based off of actual similarities between the movies, not user similarities.
 This is referred to as an item-item system and performed much better with the movielens dataset.